 Eighth Semester

-dits Course Title Credits
+Course Title Credits

-3 Academic Enrichment 3
+Academic Enrichment 3

-3 General Elective 3
+General Elective 3

-3 General Elective 3
+General Elective 3

-3 General Elective 3
+General Elective 3

-1

-13 Total 12
+Total 12

-Tota al Credits: 1 120

 Please note that this is a suggested sequence and depending on your situation, your academic sequence may appear different.
 Please review with your advisor and refer to the Academic Catalog for academic requirements.